 IAM also publishes a weekly email which has over 17,500 subscribers.
 It comprises a summary of the magazine’s popular blog and jurisdiction-based international reports from leading law firms.
 The website hosts a fully searchable archive of all articles and supplements published since 2003, plus an events section and the blog.

 The IPBC is widely acknowledged as the world’s pre-eminent IP business event and attracts high-level delegates from industry, finance and investment, the law, academia and government, as well as IP intermediaries and aggregators.
 The next IPBC Global events will be held in Amsterdam (June 2014) and San Francisco (June 2015).
-The next IPBC Asia will be held in Singapore in November 2013.
+The next IPBC Asia will be held in Shanghai in December 2014.

 IAM currently publishes two unique guides.
 The IAM Patent 1000 builds on the success of the IAM Patent Litigation 250, the IAM Licensing 250 and the IAM Life Sciences 250 and identifies the top patent practitioners in key jurisdictions around the globe.
 The IAM Strategy 300, now in its fourth year, provides a unique listing of the men and women who, through their strategic advice, are generating wealth for their clients from intellectual property.